-The Kaindy lake is very cold most of the time, having the highest temperature of only about 6 C during the summer (some still dare to walk in the part where the river meets the lake for great images).
-The chilly temperature keeps the underwater trees preserved in the lake.
+The Kaindy lake is very cold most of the time, having the highest temperature of only about 6 C during the summer (some still dare to walk in the part where the river meets the lake for great Instagram images).
+The chilly temperature also keeps the underwater trees preserved in the lake.
 Otherwise they most likely would have already fallen down.
-The water in the lake itself regularly changes the color from the greenish to extra blue according to the light conditions meaning that the lake can look very different from different angles and during different weather conditions.
+The water in the lake changes the color irregularly from greenish to extreme blue according to the light conditions meaning that the lake can look very different from different angles and during different weather conditions and seasons.

 Even though the Kaindy lake is relatively close to Almaty and near the Kolsai lakes, it does not have as many tourists most likely due to it being harder to reach.
 From our perspective it is still the most interesting sight in the area with the eerie blueish color water and the tree branches partially visible from underwater.

-If you happen to be traveling in Kazakhstan in the autumn time you can also enjoy the amazing autumn colors of the trees near the lake reflecting from this peculiar colored lake!
-Kaindy lake is also accessible during late autumn and even early winter before the snow depth gets too high.
+If you happen to be traveling in Kazakhstan in the autumn time, you can also enjoy the amazing autumn colors of the trees near the lake reflecting from this peculiar colored lake!
+Kaindy lake is also accessible during late autumn and even early winter before the snow depth gets too high for cars and horses.